RenzoAlbertini/project/README.md

 - Exposes a direct `/message` endpoint for the Streamlit UI.
 - Includes A2A-compatible title/study, outline, and routing agents.
 - Provides health checks for each local backend service.
+- Includes a download feature so users can save generated study plans for offline access and later review.

 ## Architecture

 ```mermaid